 Rice flour is just how it sounds—rice that’s ground down into flour.
 You can purchase rice flour made from either white or brown rice.
 In both cases, manufacturers remove the husk before turning the rice into flour.

-Rice flour is an excellent substitute for corn flour if you plan on using it in baked goods, soup, and other items that need thickening.
+Rice flour can replace cornflour in baked goods, soup, and other items that need thickening.

 Otherwise, if you want to use it to coat food before deep frying, you’ll likely find that the finely ground nature of rice flour doesn’t give your food the same crunch as corn flour.